IELTS Vocabulary P (Part 1)

 panic n.
 A sudden, unreasonable, overpowering fear.

 panoply n.
-A full set of armor.
+A full set of armour.

 panorama n.
 A series of large pictures representing a continuous scene.